 020 7386 9068

-Only use this number if it’s about debt or click here to email us about a debt issue.
+Only use this number if it’s about debt or complete this form to get help from our debt partner organisation.

 Universal Credit Advice

 Our Help to Claim service can support you in the early stages of your Universal Credit claim, from the application, through to your first payment.

 You can contact an adviser through our free national Help to Claim phone service:

 For online chat or to find out more about this service, please visit the dedicated Citizens Advice national service